walles/find_bad_motion_tracks/README.md

 ## Usage Instructions

 1. Follow the Installation Instructions `^` for how to install and enable this addon

 1. Do some motion tracking, collect some tracks

-1. In the Motion Tracking workspace, Movie Clip Editor on the middle left of your screen, select the <kbd>Track</kbd> tab, expand <kbd>Find Bad Tracks</kbd> (you may have to scroll down to see this section) and press the <kbd>Find Bad Tracks</kbd> button
+1. In the Motion Tracking workspace, Movie Clip Editor on the middle left of your screen, select the <kbd>Track</kbd> tab, expand <kbd>Find Bad Tracks</kbd> (you may have to scroll down to see this section) and press the
+   <kbd>Find Bad Tracks</kbd> button.

+   At about 400 tracks and 600 frames the computation takes 5s-10s on my machine.

-1. A list of tracks will now be displayed just below that button, with the worst frame number for each track and its badness score at that point.
+1. A list of Bad Tracks will now be displayed just below that button, with each track's badness score next to it.

-1. Clicking a track in the list will select that track in the clip editor and take you to the worst frame.
-Stepping a frame left will show how the track skips / slides.
+   Clicking a track in the list will select that track in the clip editor and take you to the worst frame.
+Stepping a few frames left or right will show how the track skips / slides.

+1. Another list of Duplicate Tracks comes below the Bad Tracks list.
+This list contains track pairs that come close at some point of their lifetimes.
+The most divergent track pairs are at the top of this list.

+   Clicking a track pair in this list will take you to a frame where the tracks overlap.
+Stepping a few frames left or right will show you if the tracks start diverging.
+If they do, (at least) one of the tracks are likely bad!

 ![Example usage](example.png 'Example usage')